RemoTheDev/my-flipper-archive/WiFiPasswords_Windows/README.md

 * Plug in your device
 * Invoke 2 netsh commands
 * Invoke-WebRequest will be entered in the Run Box to send the content
+* Invoke-powershell command to remove 'Run' history values from Registry

 ENG 🇺🇸
 ```powershell